leap-project/leap/README.md

 ## Running LEAP
 The leap infrastructure is composed of 4 different programs: the site-algo, the site-connector, the coordinator, and the cloud-algo.
 Once these 4 programs are up and running, you can use the Leap API to perform some computations.

-Before starting the 4 different programs go to the Protobuf folder and run the following command to compile the proto files into go and python files:
+Before starting the 4 different programs go to the main leap directory and run the following command to compile the proto files:
 ```
 bash compileProtos.sh
 ```

 #### Starting the Coordinator
 The coordinator is what holds the system together.
 It talks to the site-connector and the cloud-algo.
-To start the coordinator go to the Exe directory and run the following command:
+To start the coordinator go to the `exe` directory and run the following command:
 ```
 go run coordinator-main.go -config=../config/coord-config.json
 ```
 `config`: The path to the config file of the coordinator.

 #### Starting the Site Connector
 The site connector is the point of contact between each hospital site and the coordinator.
-To run the site connector go to the Exe directory and execute the following command:
+To run the site connector go to the `exe` directory and execute the following command:
 ```
 go run connector-main.go -config=../config/conn-config.json
 ```
 `config`: The path to the config file of the site-connector.

 #### Starting the Site Algo
 The site algo has access to a dataset and runs computations relayed to it.
 It responds to requests from the site-connector, which passes the results from the site-algo to the coordinator.
-Inside the SiteAlgo directory, type the following command:
+Inside the `exe` directory, type the following command:
 ```
-python -m site_algo -config=../config/sitealgo_config.json
+python -m sitealgo_main -config=../config/sitealgo_config.json
 ```
 `config`: The path to the config file of the site algo.

 #### Starting the Cloud Algo
 The cloud algo receives the results from all the sites through the coordinator.
 It then performs some computation using these results.
-To run the cloud algo, navigate to the CloudAlgo directory and enter the following command:
+To run the cloud algo, navigate to the `exe` directory and enter the following command:
 ```
-python -m cloud_algo -config=../config/cloudalgo_config.json
+python -m cloudalgo_main -config=../config/cloudalgo_config.json
 ```
 `config`: The path to the config file of the cloud algo.